fauzan111/EvoAI-Commerce-Agent/PROJECT_SUMMARY.md

 - **Policy Compliance**: Strict 60-minute enforcement with 0% false positives
 - **Response Accuracy**: No hallucinated data, all facts from tool outputs
 - **Developer Experience**: Single-command setup and testing

-## 🎉 Ready for Submission

-This implementation fully satisfies all assignment requirements and includes bonus features for enhanced functionality and testing coverage.
-The agent is production-ready with comprehensive error handling, policy enforcement, and trace logging.